12 Winter Birds Myths and Facts: Do Birds Get Cold?

-Winter Birds Myth: Birds will freeze to death when temperatures drop far below zero.
+Winter Birds Myth: Birds will freeze to death when temperatures drop far below zero

 Winter Birds Fact: Birds are well equipped to survive the coldest of temperatures.
 They store fat during the short days of winter to keep themselves warm during the long nights.
 During those freezing nights, they fluff their feathers to trap heat and slow their metabolism to conserve energy.
-They also look for good places to roost, whether it’s a birdhouse, natural tree cavity, grass thicket, evergreen or shrub.
+A bird’s body temperature remains approximately 105 degrees, even in winter.

-Winter Birds Myth: American robins always fly south for winter.
+Myth: Robins always fly south for winter

 Winter Birds Fact: If there is sufficient food on their breeding grounds, American robins, bluebirds, and a host of finches and owls remain in the area where they spent the summer.
 As these birds often eat insects, they will instead forage among tree bark for overwintering bugs rather than on the frozen ground, where you’re more likely to see them in spring and summer.

 Winter Birds Fact: On the contrary!
 A birdhouse makes a great roosting house in winter.
 Eastern bluebirds will pile into houses to spend cold nights.
 One photographer once even snapped a picture of 13 male bluebirds in a single house!
 Learn how to make a DIY bluebird house.

 Winter Birds Fact: Research has proven this one wrong.
 Scientists have shown that chickadees, for example, will eat only 25% of their daily winter food from feeders.
 They find the other 75% in the wild.
 In addition, with so many people feeding them nowadays, birds will simply fly to a nearby neighbor’s yard to get their food until you return home.

 Winter Birds Fact: Most suet cages have a laminated covering, so you don’t have to worry about birds’ feet sticking to it.
-But in general, their feet can endure cold weather.
+But in general, birds and their feet can endure cold weather.
 Birds have a protective scale-like covering on their feet, and special veins and arteries that keep their feet warm.

-Winter Birds Myth: All hummingbirds migrate south for winter.
+Myth: All hummingbirds migrate south for winter

 Winter Birds Fact: Though most hummingbird species in North America do migrate south for the winter, the Anna’s hummingbird remains on its West Coast breeding grounds.

-Winter Birds Myth: Birds always migrate in flocks.
+Myth: Birds always migrate in flocks